zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

     - Notice the length and detailed response between the two models.
     - Identify Python (Flask/SQLAlchemy) and Svelte/Astro patterns
 3. Ask: `@workspace How to run this application?`
-4. Command to run the app will be given: `./scripts/start-app.ps1 `
+4. Command to run the app will be given: `./scripts/start-app.ps1 `.
+Run it in terminal:
+    - PowerShell: `.\scripts\start-app.ps1`
+    - Bash: `./scripts/start-app.sh`
 5. See if the following are loaded and working:
     - Frontend (Astro/Svelte): http://localhost:4321
     - Backend (Dogs API endpoint): http://localhost:5100/api/dogs